Guides

 Mistake 2: Skipping the Pilot

 Every organization believes their implementation is straightforward enough to skip the pilot.
 Almost none are.
-A two to three week pilot with one team catches 80% of the issues that would otherwise surface during full deployment.
+A two to three week pilot with one team catches most of the issues that would otherwise surface during full deployment.
 The time invested in a pilot is consistently less than the time spent fixing problems after a botched full rollout.

 Mistake 3: Under-investing in Training